Cola-Rex/Win_Cuda_Guide/README.md

 - Click the Download button and wait for it to complete.

 #### 2.2 Install CUDA
-- Open the installer, choose 'Custom', install all components, and overwrite the current driver with the latest version.
+- Open the installer, choose 'Express', install all components, and overwrite the current driver with the latest version.
 - Note: A brief blackout might occur.

 #### 2.3 Verify Installation